s-weigand/vscode-configs/README.md

 ## Usage

 Copy the `.vscode` folder from one of the subfolders to you project, run `start_vscode.bat`/`start_vscode.sh`, open your project folder and install all recommentet extensions.

 If you are only using one kind of project, you can also use the `start_vscode.bat`/`start_vscode.sh` from the subfolders or make a shortcut to your desktop.

+### TODO
+Set different backround colors for the status bar, depending on the selected project type [see](https://stackoverflow.com/questions/42780975/visual-studio-code-status-bar-color).